-The North Pacific Fishing Vessel Owners Association (NPFVOA) provides a large and diverse training program that many of the professional crew members must pass, and the Sitka-based Alaska Marine Safety Education Association has trained more than 10,000 fishermen in marine safety and survival.
+The North Pacific Fishing Vessel Owners Association provides a large and diverse training program that many of the professional crew members must pass, and the Sitka-based Alaska Marine Safety Education Association has trained more than 10,000 fishermen in marine safety and survival.
 Captains and some officers on certain larger vessels in Alaska require particular levels of navigational certification.
-The State of Alaska, Department of Labor & Workforce Development (ADLWD) includes AVTEC (formerly called Alaska Vocational Training & Education Center, now called Alaska's Institute of Technology).
-One of AVTEC's main divisions is the Alaska Maritime Training Center, which promotes safe marine operations by effectively preparing captains and crew members for employment in the Alaskan maritime industry.
-Also, the University of Alaska Sea Grant Marine Advisory Program (MAP) provides education and training in several sectors, including fisheries management, in the forms of seminars and workshops.
+Alaska's Department of Labor and Workforce Development includes Alaska's Institute of Technology (formerly called Alaska Vocational Training and Education Center).
+One of the Institute's main divisions is the Alaska Maritime Training Center, which promotes safe marine operations by effectively preparing captains and crew members for employment in the Alaskan maritime industry.
+Also, the University of Alaska Sea Grant Marine Advisory Program provides education and training in several sectors, including fisheries management, in the forms of seminars and workshops.
 Additional education is provided by the Fishery Industrial Technology Center, in Kodiak, Alaska.

-All rules and regulations governing Alaskan P. cod fisheries, including those dealing with responsible fishing methods, are readily available on NMFS, NPFMC, and ADFG websites.
-A summary of the NPFMC management measures that govern the GOA and BSAI groundfish fisheries are contained in the FMPs for those two regions.
-These also cover legal definitions such as quota shares, IFQ's, etc. To increase communications and understanding between the regulated users and enforcement personnel, NOAA Fisheries Office of Law Enforcement (OLE) strives to maintain a positive and productive relationship with all harvesters and industry personnel, by providing current regulatory information and guidance to promote compliance and responsible fisheries.
+All rules and regulations governing Alaskan Pacific cod fisheries, including those dealing with responsible fishing methods, are readily available on NMFS, Council, and ADFG websites.
+A summary of the Council management measures that govern the GOA and BSAI groundfish fisheries are contained in the FMPs for those two regions.
+These also cover legal definitions such as quota shares, individual fishing quotas, etc. To increase communications and understanding between the regulated users and enforcement personnel, NOAA OLE strives to maintain a positive and productive relationship with all harvesters and industry personnel, by providing current regulatory information and guidance to promote compliance and responsible fisheries.

-Data on the number and location of Alaskan fishers, permits issued, etc. can be found in the annual SAFE documentation, such as Fissel et al. 2017.
-Information on Alaska sport fish and crew license holders has been compiled through the Alaska Fisheries Information Network for Alaska Fisheries (AKFIN).
-Data on fishing in Alaskan state-managed fisheries can be found in the State of Alaska's Commercial Fisheries Entry Commission website.
+Data on the number and location of Alaskan fishers, permits issued, etc. can be found in the annual SAFE documentation, such as Fissel et al. (2017).
+Information on Alaska sport fish and crew license holders has been compiled through the Alaska Fisheries Information Network.
+Data on fishing in Alaskan state-managed fisheries can be found in the State of Alaska's Commercial Fisheries Entry Commission (CFEC) website.
 Fishermen in the state-managed fisheries must register prior to fishing and are required to keep a logbook during the fishery.
 Completed logbook pages must be attached to the ADFG copy of the fish ticket at the time of delivery.
-USCG also maintains records and issues credentials on licenses for crewmembers, including engineers, captains, mates, deckhands, etc. State of Alaska issues commercial fishing licenses for all crew.
+USCG also maintains records and issues credentials on licenses for crewmembers, including engineers, captains, mates, deckhands, etc. The State of Alaska issues commercial fishing licenses for all crew.